Introduction

 For the fuselage of my latest glider I build a mold including the tail boom.

-However I never got the mold to work satisfactory.
 I didn't manage to get a combination of layup and inflatable bladder that worked well.

-I tried a lot of things.
 Different inflation bladders, different layups, different ways of holding the pressure, different ways of getting the fabric inside the mold.
-I got some results, but never a usable one.

 So I tried rolling tail booms myself using the information I found online as a starting point: